shmuelie/mfi-custom-code/README.md

 mFi MQTT Client.

   Usage:
-    mfi-mqtt-client --server SERVER --port PORT --username USER --password PASS mfi-mqtt-client (-h | --help)
+        mfi-mqtt-client --server SERVER --port PORT --username USER --password PASS [--rate RATE] mfi-mqtt-client (-h | --help)
         mfi-mqtt-client --version

   Options:
         -h --help            Show this screen.
         --version            Show version.
         --server SERVER      The MQTT server to connect to.
         --port PORT          The port to use when connecting to the MQTT server.
         --username USER      The username to use when connecting to the MQTT server.
         --password PASS      The password to use when connecting to the MQTT server.
+        --polling-rate RATE  The polling rate in milliseconds [default: 1000].
 ```

 ## Building